Ruby Greene: Career

 Greene became contralto soloist in the Saint Mark's Methodist Episcopal Choir in Harlem in 1924.
 At Carnegie Hall in 1926, she was awarded three medals at a competition held by the New York Music Week Association.
 She also sang at the annual meeting of the National Association of Negro Musicians in 1926.
 In 1928, she sang with the Hall Johnson Choir.
+Miss Frankye A. Dixon, a prominent Harlem concert artist and classical pianist often accompanied Ruby Green at the piano.
 In the 1930s, she sang with the Eva Jessye Choir, and through Jessye, became acquainted with Ira Gershwin and his wife.

 Greene appeared in Four Saints in Three Acts (1934), an opera by Virgil Thomson, based on a libretto by Gertrude Stein.
 She also sang on the 1947 cast recording of the opera.
 She had a small part in Set to Music (1939), a Noël Coward revue.
 She sang with the Fisk Jubilee Singers in the 1940s.

 From 1951 to 1955, Greene appeared in the 1953 and 1961 Broadway productions of Porgy and Bess, in an ensemble role, again working with Eva Jessye, and with a young Maya Angelou.
 She toured with the show in Africa, Europe, and South America.
 She also appeared in touring companies of Kiss Me, Kate and Show Boat, and was on Broadway again from 1968 to 1970, as James Earl Jones's mother in The Great White Hope.
 She had a few small television roles in the 1970s.